-UGA Law offers six summer public interest fellowship opportunities:
+UGA Law offers multiple summer public interest and governmental opportunities:

 These fellowships share common criteria.
 See the end of this file for more particular descriptions of each fellowship, including the number and the amounts of the fellowship awarded.

 The Georgia Public Interest Law Fellowships use a single application process.
 You need only submit one application through LawDawgDash, as described below.
 After the deadline, your application will be distributed to each of the committees making fellowship decisions.

 In general, a Georgia Public Interest Law Fellowship may be awarded to a rising second- or third-year student who will work in an uncompensated public interest legal position.

 "Public interest" work means the use of law by nonprofit organizations, law firms, and governments to represent historically underrepresented people or groups or to advocate on behalf of causes and concerns with a broad impact on the public.
 Areas of public interest law include, but are not limited to, human and civil rights and liberties, women's rights, children and youth services, immigrant issues, worker rights employment law, consumer rights, public benefits, gender and sexual minority rights, environmental law, prisoner rights, criminal law, and the death penalty.
 Public interest work includes domestic and international activities, and encompasses individual and group representation, representation of governments, and policy advocacy.
 See www.equaljusticeworks.org.

 A record number of School of Law students spent a summer of service in Georgia; Washington D.C.; New York City and abroad in 2018.

 You must submit your application through Law Dawg Dash.
 To do so, look for the listing for 2023 UGA Public Interest Law Fellowships